Rich Rosell's Work Experience

-Commanded the southernmost SWAT Team.
+Commanded the southernmost State Police SWAT Team.

 Regional Commander in Troop C, leading and managing 150 troopers and detectives, 300 in the absence of the Troop Commander, across a large swath of central Jersey.
-I commanded three Barracks, the Traffic Unit, and the Criminal Investigation Office.
+He commanded three Barracks, the Traffic Unit, and the Criminal Investigation Office.

-Police Chief and Public Safety Director, Town of Indian River Shores
+Police Chief and Public Safety Director, Town of Indian River Shores.

-Former Adjunct Professor for Fairleigh Dickenson and Seton Hall Universities in their Graduate Studies Program
+Former Adjunct Professor for Fairleigh Dickenson and Seton Hall Universities in their Graduate Studies Program.